 Get ready for your backpacking Vietnam adventure by finding out all you need to know about traveling around this awesome country.
 Learn about the best travel tips, money, important information, top places to see, and more in this guide on the ultimate budget destination, Vietnam!

 Vietnam is one of the most backpacker-friendly destinations in the world and is a highlight for many people traveling to Southeast Asia.
 Seriously this country has so much to offer from palm tree-laden beaches, lush rice terraces, backcountry roads with insane views, and bustling cities.
 No matter what type of traveler you are backpacking Vietnam will be the ultimate adventure.

 Being one of the countries on the famous Banana Pancake Backpacking Trail you’ll be able to find plenty of other travelers.
 Like-minded people will be around every corner fulling their backpacking Vietnam on a budget dreams and making memories that will last a lifetime.

-Banh mi’s, pho, egg coffees, and that is just to name a few of the most well-known favorites.
-Vietnam is a foodie destination that will not break the bank. $5.00 accommodation, $6.00 massages, and $0.50 beer hoi, this is a budget travelers paradise.
+Banh mi’s, pho, and egg coffees, and that are just to name a few of the most well-known favorites.
+Vietnam is a foodie destination that will not break the bank.
+With $5.00 accommodation, $6.00 massages, and $0.50 beer hoi, this is a budget traveler’s paradise.
 Plus one of my personal favorite things about traveling to these affordable countries is things never cost you much, including if you get scammed in Vietnam, it won’t financially ruin your trip!

 Though, before we get into all the details of the best places to see in Vietnam and how to actually get to them, let’s start with the basics.
 I will cover for you everything you will never need to know about backpacking Vietnam From money matters, visas, when to go, accommodation, getting around and so much more before finally getting into where exactly you should go and do during your adventure traveling Vietnam on a budget.